|

 your blood has a major benefit in that it greatly enhance the efficiency of chillers, condensing boilers, solar and heat pumps.
 So you win when you improve the building and you win

-if/when you use radiant heating and cooling.
+when you use low temperature radiant heating and high

 To see an example of a high performance building with radiant heating and HRV's for ventilation click here.